Kamefrede/rpsideas/README.md

 # Random PSIdeas
-An attempt at a PSI addon
+A PSI addon & a port of Psionic Upgrades
 1.12